I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

 I still occasionally feel the shrill arctic wind of terror blow through my consciousness when I consider what we’ve just been through.
 What I mean is, I don’t get attached to the fear, I just notice it off-stage, doing push-ups on the slim chance I’d decide to start entertaining worrisome thinking again.

-I also meditated on how much I adore the young men they are becoming, much more smoothly than I thought they would after losing their dad and then having a mom diagnosed with breast cancer 14 months afterward.
-And then of course, I ached for them not having their dad right there, in body form, to touch, even though his spirit is around us and they are learning to talk with him every day (One of the perks of having a medium for a mom).
+I also meditated on how much I adore the young adults they are becoming, much more smoothly than I thought they would after losing their dad and then me being diagnosed with breast cancer 14 months afterward.
+And then of course, I ached for them not having their dad right there, in body form, to touch, even though his spirit is around us and they are maybe one day going to not just know that, but feel it too.

 Not bad for a formerly tight-lipped Brit.